[SPOILER] The Entire Story of Last Epoch (So Far)

 Chapter 3 - Seeking the Last Shard

-The last shard is in the Temple of Eterra where it has always been and where you need to venture to now, outside of the mountain.
+The last shard is in the Temple of Eterra where it has always been and that’s where you need to now venture to, outside of the mountain.

-On your way to the surface, you encounter a gigantic creature walking in the distance in the mountain composed of nothing but rocks and wood.
-Once outside you follow a ridge to a Lightless Arbor where you meet a friendly spriggan.
+On your way to the surface, you encounter a titanic creature walking in the distance in the mountain composed of nothing but rocks and wood.
+Once outside you follow along the mountain ridge to a Lightless Arbor where you meet a friendly spriggan.
 This spriggan has recently woken up after a long nap that started in the Ancient Era by the loud footsteps of the giant you saw, which she says is a Titan.
 She is horrified that the forests are no more, that the rest of her kin and the majority of humans have lost themselves, not recognizing or knowing what the void is until you tell her.
-She talks about Eterra as if she’s just seen her, not knowing of her disappearance, remarking how she had gone dormant and released the humans in her temple.
+She talks about Eterra as if she’s just seen her, not knowing of her disappearance, remarking how she had gone dormant and released the humans from her temple.
 She is happy that some humans are still themselves but is worried they are about to be crushed inside the mountain they’re in due to the Titan shaking about.
 This spriggan knows she’s the last of her kind and that this world is dying soon, yet because she was hand made by Eterra herself she follows her will to protect all humans even if it means the death of a fellow creature, the Titan, who’s the last of his kind as well.
-The Titans are simple creatures, though some may speak, they are primal in nature so this one is probably hungry and is desperately searching for food that doesn’t exist anymore.
+She was told that the Titans were simple creatures, though some may speak, they are primal in nature, nothing more than gigantic animals, so this one is probably hungry and is desperately searching for food that doesn’t exist anymore.
 The spriggan assists you in chasing down the Titan by sending her consciousness from tree to tree, which is hard for her to do when so few of them are left alive.
 You finally reach the Titan and burn him and his stone heart.
-The spriggan notes the Titan probably woke up after all this time as it felt there wasn’t anymore time left for it to sleep and while everyone’s time in this world is limited, she feels yours is not; she gives you a piece of her branch so that one day you may replant and regrow her.
+The spriggan notes the Titan probably woke up after all this time as it felt there wasn’t any more time left for it to sleep and while everyone’s time in this world is limited, she feels yours is not; she gives you a piece of her branch so that one day you may replant and regrow her.
+You take her up on that offer and plant her branch in fertile soil in the End of Time on your next visit.

-Leaving the spriggan behind you carry on your journey to the Temple of Eterra, but first you must pass through the Ruins of Welryn, which are crawling with supposedly friendly cultists that you agree to assist.
+Leaving the spriggan behind you carry on your journey to the Temple of Eterra, but first you must pass through the Ruins of Welryn, which are crawling with supposedly friendly survivors that are definitely not cultists that you agree to assist.
 While helping them you run into an immortal undead begging to die and learn about an Immortal Empire that ruled before the void came and after the gods fell.
-You help him out as well by destroying the soul phylacteries keeping him alive.
-You also learn the reason Welryn was one of the last places to be corrupted is thanks to a gift (The Symbol of Hope) given to them by an Oracle a long time ago (casually glances at the name of Chapter 5).
+You help him out as well by destroying the soul phylacteries, keeping him alive.
+You also learn the reason Welryn was one of the last places to be corrupted is thanks to a gift called the Symbol of Hope, (Sentinel’s be cookin’) given to them by an Oracle a long time ago (casually glances at the name of Chapter 5).
 The only non-corrupted humans in this time are either hiding out in the Last Refuge or are cultists of Orobyss trying to corrupt as many people as possible that they find in the wild (including themselves) a fact you figure out too late.

-You also find tears of reality throughout your journey that is somehow tied to the shards being on you.
-It almost seems the shards sense when you need to be somewhere and tear a portal to a time you need to go to (which is peculiarly almost always to the Ancient Era for some reason, almost as if Eterra is calling to you to go there).
+You also find tears of reality throughout your journey that are somehow tied to the shards being on you.
+It almost seems the shards sense when you need to be somewhere and tear a portal to a time you need to go to (which is peculiarly almost always to the Ancient Era for some reason, almost as if fate is calling to you to go there).
 This is how you are able to pass all the obstacles to the last shard in the Temple of Eterra, like finding the missing parts of a bridge.
-It is possible the Temple mechanisms were designed with the Shards of Epoch’s time travel in mind as well.

-In the temple you start to hear the Epoch whisper to you (for the longest time I thought this was Orobyss but the quest text says otherwise), thinking you are Eterra presumably because of the shards you hold (Heorot does the same later).
-It asks you if you’ve come to make it whole and speaks of Eterra’s demise (I speculate that Orobyss might have killed Eterra).
-We reach the heart of the temple, but the shard is not there, so much like before, the two shards of Epoch send you when you need to go to, which is further in time to when you can find the last shard, unfortunately it’s at the hands of a void corrupted version of the Emperor.
-You defeat the Emperor, take the final shard and form the Epoch (If you’re wondering why the game is called Last Epoch like I did; an Epoch is an instant in time chosen as the origin of a particular calander era, basically every era we travel to is just at the end of its era when it is about to become the next.
+You reach the heart of the temple, but the shard is not there, instead you find a lotus prison, empty.
+The whispers say Eterra is gone, Orobyss is free.
+So, much like before, the two shards of Epoch send you when you need to go to, which is further in time to when you can find the last shard, unfortunately it’s at the hands of a void corrupted version of the emperor.
+You defeat the Emperor, take the final shard and form the Epoch (If you’re wondering why the game is called Last Epoch like I did; an Epoch is an instant in time chosen as the origin of a particular calendar era, basically every era you travel to is just at the end of its era when it is about to become the next.
 Thanks to Mael_Jade on Reddit for the explanation).

 Chapter 4 - The Outcasts and the Empire